ERnsTL/flowd/README.md

 * TLS client and server
 * SSH client
 * Simple HTTP server and client
-* Re-use of any existing programs and their output or for transformation of data (cmd component)
 * Bridges between different network parts, and thus...
 * Distribution of the network across multiple machines
 * File writing